albertosottile/darkdetect/README.md

 ##### `.__init__(callback: Optional[Callable[[str], None]])`

-The construct simply sets `.callback` to the given callback argument
+The constructor simply sets `.callback` to the given callback argument

 ##### `.callback: Optional[Callable[[str], None]]`

 The callback function that the listener uses.
-The function will be called with string "Dark" or "Light" when the OS It is safe to change this during program execution.
+This function will be passed "Dark" or "Light" when the theme is changed.
+It is safe to change this during program execution.
 It is safe to set this value to `None`, while the listener will still be active, theme changes will not invoke the callback; though running callbacks will not be interrupted.